US asks Taliban to spare embassy once Kabul falls

 WASHINGTON/HERAT/KABUL: American negotiators are trying to extract assurances from the Taliban that they will not attack the US Embassy in Kabul if they overrun the capital in a direct challenge to the country’s government, two American officials said.

 According to a report in New York Times on Thursday, the effort, led by Zalmay Khalilzad, the chief American envoy in talks with the Taliban, seeks to stave off an evacuation of the embassy as the fighters rapidly seize cities across Afghanistan.
-Early morning reports on Friday suggested that Kandahar city also fell to Taliban after protracted fighting between govt forces and Taliban.
 The Taliban’s advance has put embassies in Kabul on high alert for a surge of violence in coming months, or even weeks, and forced consulates and other diplomatic missions elsewhere in the country to shut down.

 Khalilzad is hoping to convince Taliban leaders that the embassy must remain open, and secure, if the group hopes to receive American financial aid and other assistance as part of a future Afghan government.
 The Taliban leadership has said it wants to be seen as a legitimate steward of the country, and is seeking relations with other global powers, including Russia and China, in part to receive economic support.